UoB-COMSM0110/2024-group-18/README.md

    This level designer was very helpful when in playtesting.
 For example, one user found the jump in the tutorial level too challenging to complete, but with a few keystrokes, we were able to change it and immediately gather feedback that the same user found it easier.

-4. **Accessibility**
+3.1 **Accessibility:** *Performance Challenges*

    Accessibility was a really important aspect for us, as we have team members with personal experience of their disability locking them out of games.
 So, we built a way to play the game without keyboard input.
-Players can lean left and right and make a noise to jump.
-This was implemented through a machine vision and audio library.
-Input from the webcam is taken and if the user's head is detected on one side of the screen, the character moves that way.
-The main challenge of this was efficiency, the first library we used was too slow, as it was doing pose detection.
+When planning this feature, we researched that this can be achieved where users with accessibility needs could lean left and right for player movement, and make a noise for the player to jump.
+To program this, we used the `Machine Vision` and `Audio` libraries, where input from the webcam is taken, and if the user's head is detected on one side of the screen, the character moves that way.
+Audio input was taken using Processing’s sound library, and if it spikes over a certain level a jump signal is sent to the player character.
+We found that the main challenge of this was efficiency affecting game performance, as the first library we used was too slow, as it was doing pose detection.
 We switched to just detecting the head position, and the game worked.
-Audio input was taken using Processing’s sound library, and if it spikes over a certain level a jump signal is sent to the player character.

 <p align="center">
   <b>Figure 19</b><br>